sonatype-nexus-community/terraform-provider-sonatyperepo/CONTRIBUTING.md

 - `NXRM_SERVER_PASSWORD`: Password to authentivate with

 It is helpful when submitting Pull Requests to confirm whether you have been able to execute the Integraton Tests locally, but not mandatory.

+Some Acceptance Tests cannot be run in parallel against a single Sonatype Nexus Repository Manager.
+These are isolated and only run when `TF_ACC_SINGLE_HIT=1` is also set.

 ## Sign off your commits